akka/akka/akka-docs/pending/dispatchers-scala.rst

 Sometimes it's useful to be able to specify priority order of messages, that is done by using PriorityExecutorBasedEventDrivenDispatcher and supply a java.util.Comparator[MessageInvocation] or use a akka.dispatch.PriorityGenerator (recommended):

-Creating a PriorityExecutorBasedEventDrivenDispatcher using PriorityGenerator in Java:
+Creating a PriorityExecutorBasedEventDrivenDispatcher using PriorityGenerator:

 .. code-block:: scala

   import akka.dispatch._
   import akka.actor._

   val gen = PriorityGenerator { // Create a new PriorityGenerator, lower prio means more important